Also tends to happen to the Doom Patrol. Often lampshaded at the end of their newest guest appearance in some other hero team's series.

 Apple has done this to its Mac products with the success of the iPad and iPhone.

-Every US President ever after their term.
+Almost every US President ever after their term.
 In office, they're the most well known person in America but once their term is up, they sink to the background except for a few public appearances here and there.
+The one exception was William Howard Taft, who after leaving office was appointed Chief Justice of the Supreme Court, an extremely powerful position in its own right.

 The same could be said for any nation's leaders.
 They're the most important person while they're in power, but then disappear into the background after they lose power.
-It's pretty rare for a former leader to zig-zag between this and Ascended Extra.
+It's pretty rare for a former leader to zig-zag between this and Ascended Extra, though for nations that lack strict term limits the possibility always exists.
 (Australia is probably one of the few countries where examples of this exist, with three Prime Ministers having done this during their lives in parliament.)

 Cabinet-level positions occasionally avert this.
 Usually a party will be in power for a given period, be replaced by their rivals, then come back to power a decade or so later.
 When that happens, ministers / secretaries who served in government the first time sometimes come back when their party returns to office.